-- Develop a consistent approach to assessment across the curriculum. - Improve persistent absence attendance to support whole school attendance. - Improve the number of pupils at the age related standard in writing across all year groups. - Improve outcomes for all SEND and Pupil Premium children through targeted support.
+- Ensure the new phased curriculum is implemented as planned and show case this with pride. - Improve overall school attendance, following a targeted action plan to reward, support and challenge. - Improve the number of pupils at the age-related standard in writing across all year groups. - Improve outcomes for all SEND and PPG children through targeted support.